fashberg/seatsurfing-confluence-server-plugin/README.md

 * atlas-run   -- installs this plugin into the product and starts it on localhost
 * atlas-debug -- same as atlas-run, but allows a debugger to attach at port 5005
 * atlas-help  -- prints description for all commands in the SDK
+* atlas-compile  -- compiles the sources
+* atlas-package  -- creates the jar package

 Full documentation is always available at: